mmuratarat/mmuratarat.github.io/_pages/faq.md

 f[\lambda x_{1} + (1 - \lambda) x_{2}] \leq \lambda f(x_{1}) + (1 - \lambda) f(x_{2})
 $$

 If $f(x)$ has a second derivative in $[a,b]$, then a necessary and sufficient condition for it to be convex on on the interval $[a,b]$ is that the second derivative $f^{''}(x) \geq 0$ for all $x$ in $[a,b]$.
 However, the converse need not be true. (i.e., take the first derivative of the function and set it to zero.
 You will obtain the critical value.
-It could be either a minimum or a maximum point.
-Or a point where the derivative changes the sign.
-So to know whether the point is min or max we will have to take the second derivative in order to be 100% sure.
+It could be either a minimum or a maximum point or a point where the derivative changes the sign.
+So to know whether the point is local minimum or local maximum, we will have to take the second derivative in order to be 100% sure.
 When the second derivative is positive we have a local minimum point.
 When the second derivative is negative we have a local maximum point).

 The prototypical convex function is shaped something like the letter U.